kubernetes/steering/elections.md

 - each officer should come from a different company to maintain 1/3 maximal representation

 Election officers follow the [election procedure] to administer the election.

+History of election officers:
+2017: castrojo and parispittman
+2018: castrojo, parispittman, idvoretskyi
+2019: mrbobbytables, castrojo, idvoretskyi
+2020: jberkus, jdumars, idvoretskyi

 ### Vacancies